 Shared supported accommodation – your rights and responsibilities

 Shared Supported Accommodation (SSA) provides care and support for people with disabilities.
-SSAs are houses with paid carers that provide personal care, nursing, rehabilitation, housekeeping, meal and laundry services.
+SSAs are houses with paid carers that provide a 24-hour shared care model of support which can include help with personal care, engaging residents in day to day activities, assistance with medication, behavioural support (if required) and completing exercises/rehabilitation as recommended by a health professional.

 SSAs are usually private businesses.
 Sometimes, the company who owns or leases the house (the “landlord”) is different to the company that provides support to you in the house (the “support provider”).
 The aim of this information is to explain your rights and responsibilities in Shared Supported Accommodation.